-The agency has a written directive that establishes a disciplinary system identifying the legal or contractual authority under which the system will proceed.

-- A. The directive specifies the procedures for the maintenance of records of disciplinary actions. - B. The directive specifies the circumstances in which an employee may be relieved from duty. - C. The directive specifies the role of supervisory and command staff in the disciplinary process and the authority of each level thereof relative to disciplinary actions.

-Commentary: A disciplinary system may address such items as: procedures and criteria for using remedial training as a function of discipline; procedures and criteria for using counseling as a function of discipline; procedures and criteria for punitive act ions in the interest of discipline, including oral reprimands, written reprimands, loss of leave, suspension, demotion, dismissal; and, procedural safeguards for the recognition of employment rights provided by applicable statutory, case law and collective bargaining agreements.
-It is also the intent of the standard to establish the powers and authority of each command level, including supervisory levels, for relieving officers from duty.
-Such relief may be a temporary administrative action due to an employee's physical or psychological fitness for duty or the results of an internal affairs investigation.
+ystem ADMINISTRATION STANDARD 14.4 gency has a written directive that establishes a disciplinary system fying the legal or contractual authority under which the system will ed. Α. The directive specifies the procedures for the maintenance of endergy of the off of the second secon В. The directive specifies the circumstances in which an employee may be relieved from duty.
+C. The directive specifies the role of supervisory and command staff in thedisciplinary process and the authority of each level thereof relative to disciplinary actions. remea as a fu discipl demot rights It is al comm may b lial train unction line, inc tion, dis provide so the i and lev e a tem system may address such items as: procedures and criteria for using ning as a function of discipline; procedures and criteria for using counseling of discipline; procedures and criteria for punitive act ions in the interest of luding oral reprimands, written reprimands, loss of leave, suspension, missal; and, procedural safeguards for the recognition of employment of by applicable statutory, case law and collective bargaining agreements.
+Intent of the standard to establish the powers and authority of each el, including supervisory levels, for relieving officers from duty.
+Such relief apporary administrative action due to an employee's physical or fitness for duty or the results of an internal affairs investigation.